University Match (hockey)

-The University Match (hockey) is generally held to refer to the annual field hockey fixture between Cambridge University and Oxford University.
-The Men's fixture was first contested in 1890 and the Women's in 1898.
+The University Match (hockey) is the annual field hockey fixture between Cambridge University and Oxford University.
+The Men's fixture was first contested in 1890.
+The Women's University Match in hockey first took place in 1895, making it the oldest varsity match in the world for women.

+History

+Both Men & Women have played 125 times.

 In 2002, both fixtures were played on the same date for the first time.

 The contest has taken place at Southgate Hockey Club since 2003, prior to which the game took place at a variety of venues across the UK.

-The annual contest between the University's second and third teams takes place in February, alternating venue between Oxford's Iffley Road Pitch and Cambridge's recently re-laid Wilberforce Road Pitch.
+The annual contest between the University's second, third & fourth teams takes place in February, alternating venue between Oxford's Iffley Road Pitch and Cambridge's recently re-laid Wilberforce Road Pitch.

-The 2022 Men's fixture was won 3-1 by Oxford.
+The 2025 Men's fixture was won 3-0 by Cambridge.

-Oxford's Women retained their title with a 2-0 win.
+The 2025 Women's fixture was won on shuffles by Oxford, after the match finished 0-0.